2025 Shohei Ohtani Home Run Tracker

 All Stats courtesy of Statcast, unless otherwise noted.

-Love reading content like this?
-Those who receive my email newsletter saw this before anyone else did.
-Sign up for my Substack today and start getting interesting home run-related observations straight to your inbox three times per week!
+Love home runs?
+Sign up for my Substack today and start getting interesting home run-related observations straight to your inbox!